Charles Dickens: Middle years

-In December 1845, Dickens took up the editorship of the London-based Daily News, a liberal paper through which Dickens hoped to advocate, in his own words, "the Principles of Progress and Improvement, of Education and Civil and Religious Liberty and Equal Legislation."
+In December 1845 Dickens took up the editorship of the London-based Daily News, a liberal paper through which Dickens hoped to advocate, in his own words, "the Principles of Progress and Improvement, of Education and Civil and Religious Liberty and Equal Legislation."
 Among the other contributors Dickens chose to write for the paper were the radical economist Thomas Hodgskin and the social reformer Douglas William Jerrold, who frequently attacked the Corn Laws.
 Dickens lasted only ten weeks on the job before resigning due to a combination of exhaustion and frustration with one of the paper's co-owners.

-The Francophile Dickens often holidayed in France and, in a speech delivered in Paris in 1846 in French, called the French "the first people in the universe".
+A Francophile, Dickens often holidayed in France and, in a speech delivered in Paris in 1846 in French, called the French "the first people in the universe".
 During his visit to Paris, Dickens met the French literati Alexandre Dumas, Victor Hugo, Eugène Scribe, Théophile Gautier, François-René de Chateaubriand and Eugène Sue.
-In early 1849, Dickens started to write David Copperfield.
+In early 1849 Dickens started to write David Copperfield.
 It was published between 1849 and 1850.
 In Dickens's biography, Life of Charles Dickens (1872), John Forster wrote of David Copperfield, "underneath the fiction lay something of the author's life".
-It was Dickens's personal favourite among his own novels, as he wrote in the author's preface to the 1867 edition of the novel.
+It was Dickens's personal favourite among his novels, as he wrote in the preface to the 1867 edition.
+His collection of letters, of which more than 14,000 are known, covered a wide range of subject-matter.
+Letters during this period included a correspondence with Mary Tyler, dated 6 November 1849, on the comedic merits of Punch and Judy, a puppet show dominated by the anarchic clowning of Mr. Punch, and his review of the Great Exhibition, the first in a series of world's fairs, which he attended at Hyde Park, London, in 1851.
+After the First Opium War Dickens viewed China through a lens of both mockery and fear, alluding to the Western "yellow peril" stereotype.
+During his visit to the Great Exhibition, he scorned Chinese exhibits as symbols of stagnation, labelling them a "glory of yellow jaundice", writing progress was hindered by the isolationist approach of the Qing dynasty with "China, shutting itself up, as far as possible, within itself."

-In late November 1851, Dickens moved into Tavistock House where he wrote Bleak House (1852–53), Hard Times (1854) and Little Dorrit (1856).
-It was here that he indulged in the amateur theatricals described in Forster's Life of Charles Dickens.
-During this period, he worked closely with the novelist and playwright Wilkie Collins.
-In 1856, his income from writing allowed him to buy Gads Hill Place in Higham, Kent.
-As a child, Dickens had walked past the house and dreamed of living in it.
-The area was also the scene of some of the events of Shakespeare's Henry IV, Part 1 and this literary connection pleased him.
+In late 1851, Dickens moved into Tavistock House where he wrote Bleak House (1852–53), Hard Times (1854) and Little Dorrit (1855–57).
+A work incorporating Gothic elements such as the depiction of London as a murky city swathed in fog, Bleak House is credited with introducing urban fog to the novel, which would become a frequent characteristic of urban Gothic literature and film.
+Reflecting the public enthusiasm for dinosaurs that first developed in Victorian England, the opening of Bleak House contains an early mention of dinosaurs in literature: "it would not be wonderful to meet a Megalosaurus, forty feet long or so, waddling like an elephantine lizard up Holborn Hill".